raghavagps/ifnepitope2/README.md

 ```
 python3 ifnepitope2.py -i example_input_human.fa
 ```
-This will predict if the submitted sequences are IFN-Î³ inducers or Non-inducer.
+This will predict if the submitted sequences are IFN-γ inducers or Non-inducer.
 It will use other parameters by default.
 It will save the output in "outfile.csv" in CSV (comma seperated variables).

 ## Full Usage
 ```